Alfrheim/Alfrheim.github.io/_posts/2017-06-15-testing-repository-with-spring.md

 Since it is an Integration Test I need to attack a real database or in this case an in memory DB.

 So, first things first.
-Create a maven project and add spring jdbc and h2 libraries.
+Create a maven project and add spring jdbc and h2 libraries in `pom.xml`.

 {% highlight xml %}
 <dependencies>